marcelm/cutadapt/README.md

 * Use nosetest for testing.
 To run, install nose and run "nosetests".
 * When using cutadapt without installing it, you now need to run `bin/cutadapt` due to a new directory layout.
+* Allow to give a colorspace adapter in basespace (gets automatically converted).

 v1.0
 ----